Lady Gaga - Abracadabra

 as the dust flies, watch it burn.

-Then the game of life, like a poem said by a lady in ready, hear the last few words of your life.
+Then the game of life like a poem set by a lady and ready here the last few words of your life

 Debra, I dropped the top.